georgeolee/bezier-input/README.md

 | P<sub>1</sub> | 0 to 1 | 0 to 1 | (0, 1) |
 | P<sub>2</sub> | 0 to 1 | 0 to 1 | (1, 0) |
 | P<sub>3</sub> | 1 | 0 to 1 | (1, 1) |

-The points (0, 0) and (1, 1) correspond to the bottom left and top right corners of the graph, respectively.
-All ranges are inclusive.
-If any coordinate falls outside the permitted range for some reason, the component will attempt to scale/translate the curve to fit the graph area.

 ### Props